Artists

 Hely-Hutchinson, Nicholas

 Born in 1955, Nicholas Hely-Hutchinson studied at St. Martins School of Art.
 Since his first one-man exhibition in 1984 he has exhibited many times in London, Dublin and Hong Kong among others.
-Recent exhibitions in the UK have been at the Portland gallery in St James, London, where
+The works in our gallery are mostly from earlier in his career when he enjoyed travelling in Morocco and Provence.

 -